ajfisher/building-droids-with-js/slides2.md

 Notes:

 So let's see that work.
-Switch to code.

 Easy right - that is like the blink tag in hardware!!